tari-labs/tari-university/layer2scaling/more-landscape/PITCHME.md

 #### #2 Counterparty Eco System (cont'd)

 - Counterparty smart contracts “lives” at Bitcoin addresses that starts with a `C`
-- Broadcast an `execute` transaction to call a specific function in smart contract code
+- Broadcast an `execute` Tx to call a specific function in smart contract code
-- Transaction confirmed by Bitcoin miner -> Counterparty federated nodes execute the function
+- Tx confirmed by Bitcoin miner -> Counterparty federated nodes execute the function
 - The contract state is modified as the smart contract code executes and stored in the Counterparty database

 +++